marco262/my_wiki/data/onednd/general/equipment.md

 _Prerequisite: Light Property_

-When you make the extra attack of the Light property, you can make it as part of the Attack action, instead of as a Bonus Action.
+When you make the extra attack of the Light property, you can make it as part of the [[glossary:Attack]] action, instead of as a Bonus Action.
 You can still make this extra attack only once per turn.

 [[accordion Nick Weapons]]